Foodpanda

 Foodpanda (stylized as foodpanda) is a Singaporean online food and grocery delivery platform owned by Berlin-based Delivery Hero.
 Foodpanda operates as the lead brand for Delivery Hero in Asia, with its headquarters in Singapore.
-In 2021, it claimed to be the largest food and grocery delivery platform in Asia outside of China, operating in 11 countries.
+In 2021, it said it was the largest food and grocery delivery platform in Asia outside of China, operating in 11 countries.

 History

 In 2012, Swiss Lukas Nagel and Rico Wyder established Foodpanda in Singapore, before expanding to Malaysia, Indonesia, the Philippines, Taiwan and Thailand.